 “We’d like to ask you some questions about Joanne Ellis.
 May we come in?”

 Seated in the lounge, a tall thin man with receding hair, a long, pointed nose, and pale green eyes introduced himself.
-“I’m inspector Steele, we’re investigating the disappearance of Miss Ellis.
+“I’m Inspector Steele, we’re investigating the disappearance of Miss Ellis.
 We understand on the night of her disappearance she phoned you about 11 p.m.
 Is that right, sir?”

-So, I’d explained the circumstances, just left out the bit about her wanting to come round.
+So, I’d explained the circumstances, just left out the bit about her wanting to come around.
 I don’t know why.
 I just didn’t want to tell them.
 So, I said that she’d asked to speak to me at work the next day.
 They seemed to believe that.
 Fortunately, Becky was out at the time.
 I’d prime her when she got back, although I expected it would lead to an argument.
 Still, it had to be done.
 As regards the diary, well no one knew about that, except me … and whoever had sent it.

 A week after that, I got a call from Rylands’ CEO, the curiously named Hal Hall, to go up to his office.

 Seated next to him was a squat man with a pasty grey face, small black eyes and a slash for a mouth.
 His hair was black and looked like it had been painted on.
 He wore a black jacket and trousers, a white shirt and a thin black tie.
 There was no sign of a paunch.
 Hal didn’t introduce him.
-I noticed the man wore black leather gloves.
+I noticed the man was wearing black leather gloves.
 That was strange.

 “Look, Graham, I’m not going to beat about the bush.
 I understand you’ve got Joanne’s diary.”